-- -- Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - -- Creatively impart information to engage your audience - --Use visuals sparingly, correctly, and effectively - --Persuasively support your point of view through weekly dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - -- Understand and critique presentations as an audience member - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate
+- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - -- Creatively impart information to engage your audience - --Use visuals sparingly, correctly, and effectively - --Persuasively support your point of view through weekly dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - -- Understand and critique presentations as an audience member - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate

 Course specifics: You will be called upon to deliver several different types of realistic presentations during the semester.
 You will be required to provide a hard copy of every assignment to be turned in, even if you don't present on a particular day.
 At times you will also be asked to critique others' presentations and are asked to be fair-minded in your assessments.
-In most classes you will also participate in a segment entitled "Newsworthy/Cringeworthy"-discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
-You should come to every class prepared with examples and actively engage in discussion.
-There is no right or wrong here; just your observations and opinions.
-There will also be random 'Lightning Rounds' of impromptu mini-speeches on topics of the day.
-These portions of class will be factored into your final grade, so everyone is highly encouraged to actively participate.
+Each week you will also participate in a segment entitled "Newsworthy/Cringeworthy"-discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
+You should come prepared with examples every week and actively engage in discussion.
+There will also be the random "Lightning Round" of impromptu mini-speeches on topics of the day.
+There is no right or wrong here, just your observations and opinions.
+These portions of class will be factored into your final grade; everyone is highly encouraged to actively participate.

 Special note: There is no required textbook for this class.
 Therefore, it is imperative that you take complete notes in class every week in handwritten form in a notebook.
-I strongly discourage the use of laptops for note taking as it can be distracting.
-You are encouraged to use them when you prepare for actual presentations.)
+I strongly discourage the use of laptops for note taking, as it can be distracting.
+(You are encouraged to use them when you prepare for actual presentations.)
 Many topics will be covered at a fairly rapid pace.
-Your attendance is mandatory.
+Your weekly attendance is mandatory.
 If you absolutely cannot attend, you must let me know immediately as it may impact your overall grade.
 It is your responsibility to seek out a classmate regarding material covered that day.
 You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific reason.

 Grades: For most assignments you will receive a letter grade: A(excellent), B(very good), C(average), D(poor), F (automatic for any incomplete assignments).
-Your grades are based upon many factors: mandatory attendance, active participation, periodic written quizzes and understanding of material, personal development & oral delivery, originality and creativity, and overall progress and improvement.
+Your grades are based upon many factors: mandatory attendance, active participation, periodic written quizzes and understanding of material, personal development & oral delivery, originality and creativity, and overall improvement.
 The last factor is very important: you are encouraged to make every effort to try during the various projects.
 Personal progress is important and will be noted.
 In some isolated cases you will receive a 'complete' for an assignment; I will be very clear up front about grade expectations during each project.
-You will receive each grade in a timely manner so that you can keep track of how you are doing.
+You will receive each grade in a timely fashion during the next class.
 Mid-term and final exam presentations will be more heavily weighed.